 READING AND RESOURCE GUIDE

 MAN OF WAR is a Two Hawks from Earth Adventure that is a direct sequel to the original novel by Philip José Farmer and the short story "Dakota's Gate" by Heidi Ruby Miller.
-This space thriller contains an ensemble cast and elements of space opera, science fiction romance, military science fiction, a galactic empire, and anthropological science fiction.
+This alternate Earth thriller contains an ensemble cast and elements of underwater science fiction, space opera, science fiction romance, military science fiction, a galactic empire, and anthropological science fiction.